Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 After these filters a feedforward neural net is appended for performing the classification.

 === Support Vector Machine
+A support vector machine (SVM) is a machine learning algorithm primarily used for classification and regression tasks.
+Therefore, a SVM is being utilized in this thesis in order to classify whether a quantum circuit has been executed on a quantum computer or a simulator based on the measurement results.
+Additionally, a SVM has already been used for successfully fingerprinting quantum computers @martinaLearningNoiseFingerprint2022.
+The SVM operates by constructing an optimal hyperplane in a high-dimensional space that separates different classes of data points.
+This optimal hyperplane is determined by the data points, referred to as support vectors, that lie closest to the decision boundary, see @svm.
+The hyperplane divides the input features into two distinct classes.
+Its position and orientation are determined to maximize the distance between the hyperplane and the nearest data point from either class.
+This approach ensures the best possible separation between classes and enhances the algorithm's generalization capabilities.
+However, real-world data is often not linearly separable.
+To overcome this limitation, SVMs employ a technique known as the kernel trick.
+A linear decision boundary can be found by mapping the input features into a higher dimensional feature space.
+The kernel trick allows SVMs to construct a non-linear decision boundary in the input space, thereby enabling the classification of complex datasets.
+As a result, SVMs are computationally efficient and particularly suited for handling high-dimensional data.
+See @cristianiniIntroductionSupportVector2000 for additional details.

 #figure(
   cetz.canvas(length: 1cm, {
   import cetz.draw: *